President, FC Dallas

 Dan Hunt has served as the President of FC Dallas since 2014.
 He also serves as a member of MLS’ Board of Governors and the league’s Business Ventures Committee.

 Hunt spent years working on the design and construction of Toyota Stadium and Toyota Soccer Center with his late father and American sports icon, Lamar Hunt.
 Since the venue’s opening in 2005, Hunt has used the venue to help establish FC Dallas as the leader in youth development in North America.
 Toyota Soccer Complex, a 145-acre facility complete with 17 professional-grade soccer fields, has quickly become one the most rewarding stadium designs in professional sports.
-Rated as one of only two five-star facilities by the 2011 U.S. Soccer Development Academy Rankings, Toyota Soccer Center has helped FC Dallas sign an MLS-record 25 Homegrown players in 10 years.
+Rated as one of only two five-star facilities by the 2011 U.S. Soccer Development Academy Rankings, Toyota Soccer Center has helped FC Dallas sign an MLS-record 29 Homegrown players since 2009.

 Hunt also oversaw the $58 million construction of the National Soccer Hall of Fame in the south end of Toyota Stadium.
 The project included more than 70-thousand square feet of renovated space, new locker rooms, premium seats, a private club and the National Soccer Hall of Fame Experience.